awsdocs/aws-kms-developer-guide/doc_source/iam-policies.md

       "kms:Encrypt",
       "kms:Decrypt"
     ],
-    "Resource": [
-      "arn:aws:kms:*:111122223333:key/*"
+    "Resource": "arn:aws:kms:*:111122223333:key/*"
-    ]
   }
 }
 ```

 ### Allow a user to encrypt and decrypt with any CMK in a specific AWS account and Region<a name="iam-policy-example-encrypt-decrypt-one-account-one-region"></a>

-The following policy allows a user to successfully request that AWS KMS encrypt and decrypt data with any CMK in AWS account 111122223333 in the US West \(Oregon\) region\.
+The following IAM policy allows a user to successfully request that AWS KMS encrypt and decrypt data with any CMK in AWS account 111122223333 in the US West \(Oregon\) region\.

 ```
 {